Thiago-F/Thiago-F/README.md

 </div>
 <br>

+- ⚡ I’m self-taught full stack developer with about 4 years of experience.
+- ⚡ I’m enthusiast for technology, gaming and innovation.
-- 🔭 I’m currently working on expanding my knowledge on backend skills.
+- ⚡ I’m currently working on expanding my knowledge on backend skills.
-- 🌱 I’m currently learning advanced Javascript leading into more about Node.js and then React.
+- ⚡ I’m currently learning advanced Javascript leading into more about Node.js and then React.
 - ⚡ I'm currently working remotely, search for remote oportunities.